ingalless/qr-letter-pdf/README.md

 A simple tool that generates some useful printable PDFs for handwritten letters.

+## V2 Crude Design Document

+### Why?

+Make it possible to save letters to reuse next time

+### How?

+LocalStorage to store and retrieve letter data.
+No ability to sync between browsers, but that's better for data protection.

+### What needs to happen?

+An \* represents a nice to have.

+- [ ] Be able to save a letter to local storage
+- [ ] Be able to update a letter and save it to local storage
+- [ ] Show a preview of the letter PDF\*
+- [ ] Be able to delete a letter from your collection
+- [ ] Market as a general purpose solution?

 ## PDF Kit Conversions

 > Thanks to [this](https://stackoverflow.com/questions/51540144/pdfkit-node-js-measurement-unit) SO post!